Information for Acropolis Museum

 Amateur filming and photography

-All areas of the Acropolis Museum are open to amateur photography and videography for personal use, with the exception of the first floor’s Archaic Acropolis Gallery.
+All areas of the Acropolis Museum are open to amateur photography and videography for personal use, except the first floor’s Archaic Acropolis Gallery.
 No flash or other fancy gear is allowed (lights, tripod).

 What sort of items can you find in the Acropolis Museum?